Clon1998/mobileraker_companion/README.md

 2. Construct the notification's title and content based on the fetched notificaton configs
 3. Pass the notification to the FCM Backend in order to submit it to Apple's/Google's Push services

+### Custom Notifications
+Custom notifications are supported through the gcode command `M117` and the prefix `$MR$:`.
+Learn more in the [Custom Notification](docs/Custom_Notifications.md) documentation file.

 ### Visualization of the architecture
 ![Sys Diag](assets/Mobileraker-System_witthbg.png)

 ## Changelog

+### [v0.4.0] - 2023-08-xx

+- Restructured the project to make it easier to maintain and extend
+- Improved the accurarcy for the remaining_time, progress and eta
+- Renamed the notification placeholder `remaining` -> `remaining_avg`
+- Added new custom notification placeholders: `remaining_file, remaining_filament, remaining_slicer, cur_layer, max_layer`

 ### [v0.3.0] - 2023-03-29